lcpp-org/RustBCA/paper/paper.md

  ![Helium implantation depth distributions at 2 keV in a layered TiO2-Al-Si target.](layered_target.png)

- The depth distribution, compared to F-TRIDYN, clearly shows the effect of layer composition on the combined nuclear and electronic stopping of helium.
+ The depth distribution, compared to F-TRIDYN, clearly shows the effect of layer composition and sharp interfaces on the combined nuclear and electronic stopping of helium.

  Second, as an example of the capability of RustBCA to handle 2D geometry, the trajectories of 1 keV hydrogen on a circular cross-section of boron-nitride can be simulated.